MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 When you use the **InputObject** parameter with `ForEach-Object`, instead of piping command results to `ForEach-Object`, the **InputObject** value is treated as a single object.
-This is true even if the value is a collection that is the result of a command, such as `-InputObject (Get-Process)`.
+This is true even if the value is a collection that's the result of a command, such as `-InputObject (Get-Process)`.
-Because **InputObject** cannot return individual properties from an array or collection of objects, we recommend that if you use `ForEach-Object` to perform operations on a collection of objects for those objects that have specific values in defined properties, you use `ForEach-Object` in the pipeline, as shown in the examples in this topic.
+Because **InputObject** can't return individual properties from an array or collection of objects, we recommend that if you use `ForEach-Object` to perform operations on a collection of objects for those objects that have specific values in defined properties, you use `ForEach-Object` in the pipeline, as shown in the examples in this topic.